Earth Notes: Saving Electricity and Gas (2020)

 Basic heating efficiency (kWh/HDD) has remained fairly stable at ~2.4kW/HDD since the Loop gas meter went in in 2016.
 Baseline gas consumption, only DHW since May 2013, is hovering around 3kWh/d, according to this computation.
 Both figures are reasonably true to life, I think, though gas consumption kWh/d data is very noisy for example.

-2020 is an odd year starting with record spring sunshine and warmth, and the coronavirus lockdown from March pushing up occupancy and likely gas (eg for DHW) and electricity use (eg for baking, TV and Xbox).
+2020 is an odd year starting with record spring sunshine and warmth, then the coronavirus lockdown from March pushing up occupancy and thus likely use of gas (eg for DHW) and electricity (eg for baking, TV and Xbox).

 2020-10-02: Price Freeze